 The Florida Federation of Garden Clubs Headquarters 1400 S. Denning Drive, Winter Park, FL 32789

-Venue Tour Hours by Appointment: Tues – Friday 10:00 AM – 4 PM
+Venue Tour Hours by Appointment: Mon - Friday 9 AM to 5 PM

 Weekend – Office closed – venue available for events

-Headquarters Staff: Dawn Murphy, Headquarters Manager, Trineliea (Liea) Ward, Office & Membership Assistant
+Headquarters Staff: Trinealiea (Liea) Ward, Office & Membership Administrator and Sirinapa (Fah) Sanpoom, Office Assistant

 FFGC Library: The library is available to all FFGC members during office hours.
 The loan period is one month, with privilege of one month renewal.
 Library inventory